readysteady/formeze/README.md

 Example usage
 -------------

-Forms are just "plain old ruby objects" with added behaviour.
-Here is a minimal example, which defines a form with a single "title" field:
+Here is a minimal example, which defines a form with a single field:

 ```ruby
 class ExampleForm < Formeze::Form